kindanoob/map_generator/README.md

 Procedural map generator implemented in C++ using SFML

-Requirements: 1) C++11, 2) SFML 2.5.0, 3) CMake 3.12
+Requirements: 1) C++14, 2) SFML 2.6.1, 3) CMake 3.22.1

-The program was tested on Ubuntu 16.04 LTS Xenial, gcc 5.4.0.
+The program was tested on Ubuntu 22.04 LTS Jammy, gcc 11.4.0.

-Instructions:
+Instructions for an out-or-place build:

-1) For an out-of-place build: create a build directory (mkdir build)
+1) Change the SFML_ROOT variable in the CMakeLists.txt file according to your SFML location.
-2) Change directory to the created build directory (cd build)
+2) Go to the directory containing the CMakeLists.txt file.
-3) Change the SFML_ROOT variable in the CMakeLists.txt file according to your SFML location.
+3) Run `cmake -S . -B build`.
+This will create a `build` directory and put CMake files there.
-4) Create build files with CMake in the build directory (cmake /put/here/path/to/CMakeLists.txt/file)
+4) Go to the `build` directory.
-5) Build the project (e.g. for Unix makefiles it is achieved by using "make" command in the terminal)
+5) Build the project (e.g. for Unix makefiles it is achieved by running `make` command in the terminal).
 6) Launch the executable file "map_generator".
 7) Keyboard controls.
 Press "G" to generate new map.
 Press "Escape" to close the program.